ZarwaAzeem/ZarwaAzeem/README.md

 - 👋 Hi, I’m Zarwa Azeem!
 - 👀 I’m a driven Computer Science Student currently doing my Bachelor's from University of Central Punjab.
-My programming journey starts with my strong foundation in C++ and I am very excited to share that I am expanding my skills by delving into the web development skills, such as HTML, CSS, and JavaScript.
+My programming journey starts with my strong foundation in C++ and I am very excited to share that I am expanding my skills by delving into the Mobile Apllication development skills, such as Java, kotlin, Flutter and React native.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Mobile Application Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web development such as JavaScript,HTML,CSS etc.
-- 📫 How to reach me ...
+- 📫 How to reach me @zarwaazeem007@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Introvert :)

 <!---
 ZarwaAzeem/ZarwaAzeem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.